Assam had the highest crime rate against women in 2020, MP leads in atrocities against SCs: NCRB

 Crimes against SCs and STs

 Uttar Pradesh (12,714) recorded the highest number of crimes against Scheduled Castes in 2020.
-However, in terms of rate, it ranked fourth among all states with a 30.7 crimes being committed against per lakh population of Scheduled Castes in the state.
+However, in terms of rate, it ranked fourth among all states with 30.7 crimes being committed against per lakh population of Scheduled Castes in the state.

 Madhya Pradesh had the highest rate of 60.8, followed by Rajasthan (57.4) and Bihar (44.5).
 The total number of crimes against Scheduled Castes rose from 45,961 in 2019 to 50,291 in 2020, the report showed.

+As much as 8.5% of the crimes against Scheduled Castes were registered under the SC/ST (Prevention of Atrocities) Act, while 7.5% of them were related to criminal intimidation.

-In crimes against scheduled tribes, Kerala recorded the highest rate at 26.8, followed by Rajasthan at 20.3 and Telangana at 17.4.
+In crimes against Scheduled Tribes, Kerala recorded the highest rate at 26.8, followed by Rajasthan at 20.3 and Telangana at 17.4.

+According to the data, 13.7% of the crimes against Scheduled Tribes were of rape, while 10.7% of them were related to assault on women with intent to outrage her modesty.

 Crimes against children